M6 motorway: J10 improvements

-Work started in 2020 to reconstruct the bridges above the motorway at junction 10, due to frequent congestion at peak times.
+Work started in 2020 to reconstruct the bridges above the motorway at junction 10, due to frequent congestion at peak times, due to be completed in 2024 at a cost of £78,000,000.

+J4 to J10A Dynamic Hard Shoulder enhancements

+Work started in March 2022 to upgrade the existing Dynamic Hard Shoulder smart motorway to add newer safety features to the motorway, such as a concrete central reservation, new emergency areas and drainage improvements.
+Currently, this work does not have an end date proposed.

+J21A to J26 smart motorway

+Work started in early 2021 to upgrade the M6 from junction J21A to J26 to the all lane running standard of smart motorway, with an estimated cost of between £100 million - £250 million.
+The smart motorway was originally due to be fully open in 2023, but was only completed in late 2024.

 Junctions

 Data from driver location signs are used to provide distance and carriageway identifier information.
 Where a junction spans several hundred metres (yards) and the start and end distances are known, both distances are shown.